taDachs/zettel.nvim/README.md

   })
 ```

+If you don't want to use Telescope you can use your quickfixlist with the
+`ZettelIn`, `ZettelOut`, `ZettelAll` and `ZettelTag` commands.

 ## TODO

-- [ ] telescope for tags
+- [x] telescope for tags
-- [ ] don't depend on telescope, provide commands for quickfixlist/loclist as well
+- [x] don't depend on telescope, provide commands for quickfixlist/loclist as well
+- [ ] preview for links?